Blood is a Gift of Life

 The Gift of Life Program’s emphasis is on hosting frequent blood drives so patients receive the lifesaving gift they need.
-Gift of Life benefits the three fraternal hospitals: Texas Scottish Rite Hospital for Children in Dallas, the Shrine Burn Center in Galveston and the Shrine Orthopedic Hospital in Houston, as well as community hospitals throughout the state.
-The program encourages the Masonic Lodges of Texas to hold community blood drives and to direct the blood and blood products from these drives for the benefit of the three fraternal hospitals or a local community healthcare facility.
+Gift of Life benefits the two fraternal hospitals: Scottish Rite for Children, Shriners Children’s Texas in Galveston, as well as community hospitals throughout the state.
+The program encourages the Masonic Lodges of Texas to hold community blood drives and to direct the blood and blood products from these drives for the benefit of the two fraternal hospitals or a local community healthcare facility.

-Masons’ blood drives benefiting Texas Scottish Rite Hospital for Children in Dallas raised more than 5,100 units of blood in 2009.
+Masons’ blood drives benefiting Scottish Rite Children collected thousands of unit of blood since inception.
 That action allowed physicians to provide needed surgery and other treatments to the children and resulted in a cost-savings to the hospital.

 History of Caring

 Freemasonry and Masons historically demonstrate a commitment to relief services for anyone who needs it – Masons and non-Masons – and especially for children through the treatments provided in our fraternal hospitals.